Laser / Skin Resurfacing

 Who are candidates for treatment?

-• Most people might be treated; however, check with your doctor.
-This might require a consultation visit
+• Most people might possibly be treated; however, check with your doctor.
+This might possibly require a consultation visit